 Members abstain from every form of profane and unbecoming speech, safeguard the proper observance of Sundays and holidays of obligation, and receive Holy Communion with the members of the Society on the second Sunday of each month.

-On the second Sunday of each month, we celebrate the 8:00 am Mass together and meet briefly after Mass in the Community Center for a coffee and donut reception.
+On the second Sunday of each month, we celebrate the 10:00 AM Mass together and meet briefly after Mass in the Parish Center for a coffee and donut reception.

 For the past 60 years the Archdiocese of New Orleans Holy Name Society has been broadcasting nightly, at 6:00 pm, the rosary on AM Radio Station 600.
 Beginning in 2011, the St. Clement of Rome Holy Name Society has joined the Archdiocese in these broadcasts once a month.
 We cordially invite anyone interested in reciting the rosary to join us in these live, remote, radio rosary broadcasts.
-The location of our broadcasts are from meeting room # 4 at the Community Center adjacent to the Church.
+The location of our broadcasts are from the Parish Center adjacent to the Church.
 We ask individuals to arrive a few minutes early because the broadcasting starts precisely at 6:00 pm.
 The broadcast runs for 30 minutes.

 The Holy Name Society of St. Clement of Rome Parish extends an open invitation for you to join.